Quantum-enhanced absorption spectroscopy with bright squeezed frequency combs

-In \cref{fig:SNR}, we plot the predicted normalized SNR, $\langle \hat{\mathcal{S}} (n \Omega) \rangle/ \Delta \mathcal{S}(n \Omega)$, for modulation depths $M=\{2,10\}$ under ideal conditions where $\eta_d=1$ and there are no additional technical noise sources.
+In \cref{fig:SNR}, we plot the predicted normalized SNR, $\langle \hat{\mathcal{S}} (n \Omega) \rangle/ \Delta \mathcal{S}(n \Omega)$, for modulation depths $M=\{2,5\}$ under ideal conditions where $\eta_d=1$ and there are no additional technical noise sources.
 To normalize, we divided the SNR by the coherent state amplitude under the assumptions that $\abs{\alpha}^2 \gg \sinh^2(s)$ and the LO amplitude $\beta \gg 1$.
-In practice, the SNR scales directly with $\abs{\alpha}$ such that even a modestly bright squeezed coherent state will give rise to a large SNR.
+In practice, the SNR scales directly with $\abs{\alpha}$ such that even a modestly bright coherent state will give rise to a large SNR.
 For the largest squeezing level considered ($s=\SI{15}{dB}$), the quantum advantage in the SNR reaches a factor of 31.
-At the higher modulation depth $M=10$, the squeezing advantage in the SNR at the $n=\pm \{1,3\}$ teeth is reduced to the small amplitude of the Bessel function for these teeth.
-However, by using a lower modulation depth $M=2$, these central teeth can be measured with a large SNR as shown in \cref{fig:SNR} (a).
+At the higher modulation depth $M=5$, the squeezing advantage in the SNR at the $n=\pm 2$ teeth is reduced due to the small amplitude of the Bessel function for these teeth.
+Nevertheless, by using a lower modulation depth $M=2$, these central teeth can be measured with a large SNR.

-In summary, we have proposed a quantum-enhanced absorption spectroscopy method where a given gas is probed by a squeezed frequency comb.
-By squeezing a narrowband coherent state before phase modulation, we predict an enhancement of the signal-to-noise ratio by an order of magnitude at squeezing levels of 10 dB.
+In summary, we have proposed a quantum-enhanced absorption spectroscopy method where a given gas is probed by a bright squeezed frequency comb.
+We predict an enhancement of the signal-to-noise ratio by an order of magnitude at squeezing levels of 10 dB.
 This would allow one to detect the presence of environmental gases at concentrations that are an order of magnitude lower than with a classical input probe.
-Remarkably, for weak absorption when the quantum advantage is greatest, the proposed measurement scheme is insensitive to dispersion effects across the absorption profile.
+Remarkably, for weak absorption when the quantum advantage is greatest, the proposed measurement scheme is robust against dispersion effects across the absorption profile.

+In essence, this quantum enhancement arises from the reduced amplitude uncertainty in the input broadband squeezed vacuum.
+While the phase modulator redistributes this field into the various comb teeth, its nonclassical properties are retained provided the squeezer is sufficiently broadband and the phase modulator has negligible dispersion and loss over the target absorption line.